+~ - ~ \ Mark ()ne)

+■ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2014

+OR

+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to Commission file number: 814-00939

+HMS Income Fund, Inc.

+(Exact Name of Registrant as Specified in Its Charter)

+Maryland45-3999996(State or Other Jurisdiction of(I.R.S.
+EmployerIncorporation or Organization)Identification No.)

+2800 Post Oak Boulevard Suite 5000 Houston, Texas (Address of Principal Executive Offices)

+company" in Rule 12b-2 of the Exchange Act.
+(Check one):

-(Mark One) ANNUAL REPORT 1934 PURSUANT TO SECTIO N 13 OR 15(d) OF THE S ECURITIES EXCHANGE ACT OF For the fiscal year ended December 31, 2013 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition per riod from to Commission file number: 814-00939 HMS Income Fund, Inc. (Exact Name of Registrant as Specified in Its Charter) Mar yland 45-3999996 (State Incorporation or Organizat tion) (I.R.S.
-E mployer Identification No.) 2800 Post Oak Boulevard Suite 5000 Houston, Texas , 77056-6118 (Address of Principal Executive Offices) 3 (Zip Code) (21aar Cs is of Trincipui Executive , 2) 220 6121 (Zip Couc) (Registrant's telephone number, including area code) Se curities registered pursua nt to Section 12(b) of the A ct: None.
-Securities regis tered pursuant to Section 12(g) of the Act: Common Stock, par value \$.001 Indica Act.
-Yes registrant is a well-known so easoned issuer, as defined in Rule 405 of the Securities Indica Act.
-Yes - registrant is not required to ile reports pursuant to Secti on 13 or Section 15(d) of the Exchange Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ☑ No □ Interacti ve Data File required to be submitted and posted pur rsuant to Rule 405 of Regul on its corporate Web site, if any, every ation S-T (§232.405 of this chapter) ed to submit and post such files).
-Yes herein, a and will not be contained t's knowledge, in definitive proxy or information statements 10-K. □ smaller the definitions of "large acc ed filer, a non-accelerated filer, or a filer" and "smaller reporting company" Non-accelerated filer Larg e accelerated filer Accelerated filer □ (Do not check if a small reporting company) Indica te by check mark wheth er the registrant is a shell co mpany (as defined in Rule 12b-2 of the Act).
-Yes □ No ☑
+77056-6118 (Zip Code)

+(Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: None.
+Securities registered pursuant to Section 12(g) of the Act: Common Stock, par value \$.001

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ☐ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes No 🗵 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🖂 No 🗌 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes No Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405) is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting

+Large accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer $\boxtimes$ (Do not check if a smaller reporting company) Smaller reporting company $\square$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes $\square$ No $\boxtimes$

 There is no established market for the Registrant's shares of common stock.
-The Registrant is currently conducting an ongoing public offering of its shares of common stock pursuant to a Registration Statement on Form N-2 (File No. 333-178548), which shares are currently being offered and sold at a price of \$10.00 per share, with discounts available for certain categories of purchasers, or at a price necessary to ensure that shares are not sold at a price, after deduction of selling commissions and dealer manager fees, that is below net asset value per share.
+The Registrant is currently conducting an ongoing public offering of its shares of common stock pursuant to a Registration Statement on Form N-2 (File No. 333-178548), which shares are currently being offered and sold at a price of \$9.75 per share, with discounts available for certain categories of purchasers, or at a price necessary to ensure that shares are not sold at a price, after deduction of selling commissions and dealer manager fees, that is below net asset value per share.

-As of February 28, 2014, there were 8,193,904 shares of the Registrant's common stock outstanding.
+As of February 28, 2015, there were 37,601,202 shares of the Registrant's common stock outstanding.